scalajp/2017.scalamatsuri.org/_candidates_en/DaisukeWatanabe_1.md

   - Tools
   - Best Practices
 ---
-You might be familiar with the following situations.
+You might be familiar with the following situations:
-"I want to do something X, but what libarary in Scala should I use?"
+"I want to do X, but what library in Scala should I use?"
-"I know of a library Y, but how can I use it?"
+"I know of library Y, but how can I use it?"

 In this session, we will introduce the libraries we used to build an actual internal API.
-The purpose of the session is to share the knowledge around what features we used, what we liked, and when to use it.
+The purpose of this session is to share our knowledge around what features we used, what we liked, and when to use what.
-I hope this session can reduce the barrier around Scala adoption, and help to promote in various cases.
+I hope this session can reduce the barriers around Scala adoption and help to promote it in various cases.

 Examples: sbt, Finagle, scrooge, Specs2, ScalaCheck, ScalaMock, scalafmt, scalaz